-The RIO, in consultation with appropriate Academic Deans, Departmental Chairpersons, and other institutional officials as appropriate, will appoint an investigation committee (or IVC) and the committee chair within five (5) business days of the beginning of the investigation or as soon thereafter as practical.
+The RIO, in consultation with appropriate Academic Departmental Chairpersons, and other institutional officials as appropriate, will appoint an Investigation Committee (or IVC) and the committee chair within five (5) business days of the beginning of the investigation or as soon thereafter as practical.
 The IVC must consist of individuals who do not have unresolved personal, professional, or financial conflicts of interest with those involved with the investigation and should include individuals with the appropriate scientific and/or technical expertise to evaluate the evidence and issues related to the allegation, interview the respondent and complainant, and conduct the investigation.
-Individuals appointed to the IVC may also have served on the inquiry committee or IQC.
-When necessary to secure the necessary expertise or to avoid conflicts of interest, the RIO may select appropriate committee members from outside LUPA.
+Individuals appointed to the IVC may also have served on the Inquiry Committee or IQC.
+When necessary to secure the necessary expertise or to avoid conflicts of interest, the RIO may select in consultation with the DO, appropriate committee members from outside Lincoln University.